QED-DeveloperPortal/qed-developer-portal-public/_posts/2025/2025-09-10-what-apis-are-and-how-they-work-b71085.md

 ### What is an API?
 An **API** (Application Programming Interface) is a **standard way for two software systems to communicate with each other**.
 You can think of it as a bridge between your application and another system.
-It allows one software system to request information or trigger an action in another applicaiton in a safe, consistent and controlled manner.
+It allows one software system to request information or trigger an action in another application in a safe, consistent and controlled manner.

 In simpler terms, an API acts as a **messenger**:
 - It receives a request from your application